Safety of Household, Commercial and Similar Electrical Appliances

 Product Name DC Supplied / Battery-Operated Toothbrush and Other Oral Hygiene Appliances

-Industries Impacted Oral care appliance manufacturers, dental product brands, personal care appliance importers, e-commerce sellers
+Industries Impacted Personal care appliance manufacturers, oral hygiene product brands, importers, OEM suppliers, dental device distributors, retailers, and e-commerce platforms.

 Ready to start your certification journey?